 • Please note that for the inside visit of the St. Peter’s Basilica the use of headsets owned and provided by the site’s managements is compulsory.
 It is very important for Guests to be aware that they will be responsible for the headset devices provided.
 For St. Peter’s Basilica the headsets company will charge Euro 50,00 for every missing device.

 • For safety reasons, the Minister of Tourism has established a maximum number of visitors that can be allowed inside the Colosseum at once.
 As a consequence of this new rule also the access of groups with reservation may be stopped and delayed.
 Should your guide foresee that the queue at the Colosseum is longer than a 45-minute wait, you will forego the interior visit of the Colosseum and you will be provided with a full explanation while outside and free time to compensate for not entering the Colosseum.

-• Due to new regulations established by the Minister of Tourism, on the first Sunday of each month the entrance to the Colosseum/Roman Forum cannot be granted.
+• Due to new regulations established by the Minister of Tourism, on the first Sunday of each month and any other dates at random, the entrance to the Colosseum/Roman Forum cannot be granted.

 • For security reasons it is strictly forbidden to enter the Colosseum and Roman Forum with backpacks, suitcases, trolleys and large bags /objects.